 If you enjoy healthy salad dressings and sauces as much as I do, I really think this oil-free dressing is going to win you over!

-It's lemon-y, tangy, zesty, just salty enough, SO fresh, and totally captures the classic Italian dressing vibe.
+It's lemon-y, tangy, zesty, just salty enough, SO fresh, and it totally captures the classic Italian dressing vibe.

 Ingredient Notes

 - Aquafaba is the liquid drained from a can of chickpeas and is critical to the recipe as written.
-It's slightly thick and viscous and makes a great replacement for oil in salad dressing.
+It's slightly thick and viscous and makes a great substitute for oil in salad dressing.

 Tip!
 After straining the aquafaba, use the chickpeas to make Vegan "Tuna" Salad, Curried Chickpea Salad, or Vegan "Chicken" Salad.
-And if you have aquafaba leftover, use it for Oil-Free Vegan Aquafaba Mayo! - White wine vinegar is a delicate vinegar perfect for Italian dressing.
+And if you have aquafaba leftover, use it for my popular Oil-Free Vegan Aquafaba Mayo! - White wine vinegar is a delicate vinegar perfect for Italian dressing.

 - Lemon juice lends even more brightness and acidity and adds a subtle sweetness.